 Since getting your credit score through Credit Karma and signing up for the company’s services is free, Credit Karma also relies on generating revenues through affiliate commissions.
 Credit Karma has access to an extensive record of your credit history and spending habits because you signed up for its services.
 The company uses the information and your credit history to provide recommendations on credit cards that could meet your needs.

 You can expect to see quite a few recommendations and ads on the platform.
-If you apply for any of the recommended products, Credit Karma gets a commission from the providers with no additional cost to you.
+If you apply for any of the recommended products, Credit Karma gets a commission from the providers at no additional cost to you.
 Like Borrowell, Credit Karma utilizes your credit history and credit score to figure out which financial products could offer you a high chance of approval.

 Borrowell vs. Credit Karma – The Verdict